Migrant integration statistics - socioeconomic situation of young people

 At-risk-of-poverty or exclusion rate for young people

-The indicator concerning at risk of poverty or social exclusion is a composite measure with three subcomponents: the at-risk-of-poverty rate, material deprivation and households with very low work intensity.
-The at risk of poverty or social exclusion rate measures the number of persons who are in at least one of the three situations as a proportion of the total population.
+The indicator concerning at risk of poverty or social exclusion is a composite measure with three subcomponents: the at-risk-of-poverty rate, severe material and social deprivation and households with very low work intensity.
+The at-risk-of-poverty or social exclusion rate measures the number of persons who are in at least one of the three situations as a proportion of the total population.

 Source data for tables and graphs

-Labour force survey
+Labour force statistics

 Statistics on income and living conditions

 The indicators presented in this article are based on the Council conclusions on integration of 2010, the subsequent study Indicators of immigrant integration — a pilot study (2011) and the report Using EU indicators of immigrant integration (2013).

 There is a strong link between integration and migration policies, since successful integration is often seen as a prerequisite for maximising the economic and social benefits of immigration for individuals as well as societies.
 EU legislation provides a common legal framework regarding the conditions of entry and stay and a common set of rights for certain categories of migrants.
 EU policy covers the fight against poverty and social exclusion among society’s vulnerable groups with the goal of active social inclusion and in accordance with the integration of migrants.

 The active inclusion strategy of the EU also includes ensuring a decent standard of living for young migrants in the labour market.
-By means of the open method of coordination, EU Member States are encouraged to design, promote and implement an integrated comprehensive strategy for the active inclusion of young persons.
+EU Member States are encouraged to design, promote and implement an integrated comprehensive strategy for the active inclusion of young persons.

 Theme entry page